apekshadhage/Documentation_FORAWS/README.md

 ## Macro File Management:

 The IBM i connector requires a macro file to execute operation on IBM i system(s).
 Accessing file in different ways by using different protocols such as S3,FILE and CLASSPATH etc. and accessing it through these protocols in our application needs to configure in connector configuration.
 Available Protocols to load macro(python script) file (S3, FILE, CLASSPATH).
 Based on the protocol parameters needs to be configure.

+ **Macro File**

+ Enter the name of the python macro file that was placed into the above mentioned location The session variables, which holds all information about the current session, can be referenced as '_session' in the python macro.
+It is placed into the script beforehand by the module.

 1. FILE